Finnitio/3dpcorne-shield-nodefree/readme.md

 - The [zmk](https://zmk.dev/) Team & Community

-- [www.keybr.com](https://www.keybr.com/) for being so great to leant typing with the keyboard.
+- [www.keybr.com](https://www.keybr.com/) for being so great to learn typing with the keyboard.